Frequently Asked Questions and Answers

 Does speaking a second language help?

-Proficiency in Spanish or other foreign language is highly recommended for practice as a physician assistant and as such, is considered an advantage for an applicant.
+Proficiency in Spanish or other foreign languages is highly recommended for practice as a PA and as such, is considered an advantage for an applicant.

 Does the program value PA shadowing?

 Yes.
-Shadowing a PA gives the applicant true insight as to the role of the PA in a healthcare team, as well as the expectations and responsibilities of that role.
+Shadowing a PA in person gives the applicant true insight to the role of a PA in a healthcare team, as well as the expectations and responsibilities of that role.

 What is the teacher to student ratio in most classes I would be taking if I were in the PA program?

-All courses have a faculty course coordinator and many have outside speakers providing the lectures.
-Those that require small group work, for example when learning how to perform physical exams, have 1 faculty member for each group of 6-8 students.
+All courses have a faculty course coordinator and many have outside speakers providing lectures.
+Those that require small group work, for example when learning how to perform physical exams or practicing EKGs, have 1 faculty member for each group of 6-8 students.

 How is it possible to get both a MPH and a MSPAS in 33 months, when other schools only give a MSPAS in the same amount of time?
 Do you learn everything that other students learn in different programs at different schools?
 Is it a much more rigorous program since at the end students are awarded two masters?